A deep look at the performance of all the most popular memory cards tested in the Panasonic S1H.

 Sandisk Extreme Pro | 103.8MB/s | Amazon |

-*Caution: Sometimes Delkin, Prograde, Adata and Lexar pretty have some issues running in the micro four-thirds Panasonic cameras like the GH5.
+*Caution: Sometimes Delkin, Prograde, Adata, and Lexar have some issues running in the micro four-thirds of Panasonic cameras like the GH5.
 Most bad memory card reviews are from one of those cameras.
-I did not have any issues with any of these cards in the S1H and I tested each card four times with burst sequences and each card with 5-minute video sequences at the highest bitrate.
-However, if you’re still using one of those micro four thirds cameras as part of your kit, I would recommend just sticking with Sandisk or Sony brand cards so you can use your cards interchangeably.
+I did not have any issues with any of these cards in the S1H, and I tested each card four times with burst sequences and each card with 5-minute video sequences at the highest bitrate.
+However, if you’re still using one of those micro four-thirds cameras as part of your kit, I would recommend sticking with Sandisk or Sony brand cards so you can use your cards interchangeably.

 For those not recording at the higher 400Mbps, v60 cards are a great option.
 I would recommend you look at the new Sony M Tough cards.